compose-x/ecs_composex/docs/syntax/compose_x/tags.rst

       - Key: sts
         Value: <value>

 Default tags
 =============

-CreatedByComposeX: true # Allows you to identify quickly if that resource was created by Compose-X
+CreatedByComposeX: true         # Allows you to identify quickly if that resource was created by Compose-X compose-x::version: <value>     # Defines which version of compose-x was used to create this resource.

 JSON Schema
 ============